Culturekey413/culture-key-public/docs/prescale_audit.md

 A structured prescale review that helps organizations detect governance and safety gaps **before high-risk scale exposure**.

-It focuses on structural readiness — not model performance.
+It focuses on governance readiness — not model performance.

 ---